Skip to content

 Postvention services support people who have been exposed to or bereaved by suicide.
 These services aim to help reduce distress and the risk of suicide (AHA 2014).

-The Centre of Best Practice in Aboriginal and Torres Strait Islander Suicide Prevention (CBPATSISP) develops evidence for effective suicide prevention strategies for Indigenous Australians and communities (Dudgeon et al. 2019).
+The Centre of Best Practice in Aboriginal and Torres Strait Islander Suicide Prevention (CBPATSISP) develops evidence for effective suicide prevention strategies for First Nations people and communities (Dudgeon et al. 2019).
 The CBPATSISP research shows that effective suicide response is multi-layered.
 It includes prevention for individuals, tailored responses for high-risk groups, and multi-level suicide prevention activities for individuals, families and communities.
 These activities include:

 • raising community awareness of mental health and suicide